Quickstart for Developers

 0. Prerequisites

 Sign up and create a project in the Nodit Console.
 (Your first project is created automatically upon registration.)
-API Keys are issued per project, so at least one project is required before making API calls.
+API Keys are issued per project, so at least one project is required to make API calls.

 1. Check Your API Key

-Every Nodit API request requires a per-project API Key.
+Every Nodit API request requires an API Key issued for the project.
 Select a project in the Nodit Console and find the key on the Dashboard tab.

 Copy your API Key from the Nodit Console and paste it into the input field below.
-The key is automatically applied to the interactive call examples later in this guide.
+The key is automatically applied to the interactive call examples further down this page.

 Your API Key will be applied to the code examples and requests below.

-An API Key grants full access to all APIs for its project.
-Exposing it publicly can lead to unauthorized usage or unexpected charges.
-Manage API Keys as environment variables rather than embedding them directly in source code or client-side code.
+An API Key grants full API access to the associated project.
+Exposing it publicly can lead to unauthorized use or unexpected charges.
+Store it as an environment variable rather than embedding it directly in source code or client-side code.

-Once you have your API Key, check which APIs are available for the chains you plan to use.
-This will help you understand how the examples in the next sections map to your actual project.
+With your API Key confirmed, check which APIs are available for the chain you plan to use.
+This makes it straightforward to map the examples below to your actual project.

 2. Check Chain Coverage

-Supported APIs and services vary by chain.
+Supported APIs and services vary by chain, and the full coverage is visible in both the console and the documentation.
 Some chains support both Node API and Web3 Data API; others support only one.
-Depending on coverage, you may also need to refer to documentation for Webhook, Stream, or Indexer API.
+Depending on the scope, you may also need to review the Webhook, Stream, or Indexer API documentation.

-In the Console, go to the Chains screen, select a chain, and open Copy Endpoint to see at a glance which API types are available for your selected project and network.
+In the console, go to the Chains screen, select a chain, and open Copy Endpoint.
+This shows all API types available for the selected project and network at a glance.

-The popup displays per-type endpoints for the selected chain.
+The popup displays endpoints for each API type supported by the selected chain.
 For example, Node API provides HTTPS and WSS addresses, while Web3 Data API provides a REST endpoint.
-Depending on coverage, Webhook, Stream, and Indexer API addresses for select chains may also appear.
+Depending on chain support, Webhook, Stream, and Indexer API addresses may also appear.

-The examples in this guide are fixed to Ethereum Mainnet and cover Node API and Web3 Data API as representative cases.
+The examples in this document are fixed to Ethereum Mainnet and cover Node API and Web3 Data API as representative cases.

-The API types shown in the Console vary by chain and network.
-Before integrating, verify the coverage for your target chain in API Overview or on the Chains screen.
+The API types displayed in the console vary by chain and network.
+Before integrating, check the Supported Chains page for feature coverage and paid plan requirements by chain.
+During development, use API Overview alongside the Chains screen in the console.

-With coverage confirmed, call the APIs directly in the documentation to see response formats and usage patterns.
-Start with Node API, which returns raw RPC responses, then move on to Web3 Data API, which delivers structured data.
+With coverage confirmed, call the APIs directly within this page to see response formats and usage patterns.
+Start with Node API, which returns raw RPC responses, then move on to Web3 Data API, which returns structured data.

 3. Try API Calls

-Working through both examples in order gives you a quick comparison of the two different data-access approaches Nodit provides.
+Working through these two examples in order gives you a quick comparison of the different data access approaches Nodit provides.

 3-1.
 Call the Node API

-This example connects to the Ethereum Mainnet Node API and queries the native asset balance of a specific account using the eth_getBalance method.
-The Ethereum Node API follows JSON-RPC, where each method requires its own params.
-For this method, pass the account address along with the block reference value latest.
+This example connects to the Ethereum Mainnet Node API and queries a native asset balance using the eth_getBalance method.
+The Ethereum Node API operates over JSON-RPC, and each method requires specific params.
+This method takes an account address and the block reference value latest.

-If you entered an API Key above, click Try it out to see the response.
+Enter the API Key above and click Try it out to see the response.

 curl -X POST 'https://ethereum-mainnet.nodit.io/' \-H 'Content-Type: application/json' \-H 'X-API-KEY: nodit-demo' \-d '{"id": 1,"jsonrpc": "2.0","method": "eth_getBalance","params": ["0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045", "latest"]}'